 Gary D. Libecap

-Gary D. Libecap is a research fellow at the Hoover Institution as well as the Bren Professor of Corporate Environmental Policy, Donald R. Bren School of Environmental Science and Management and an economics professor at the University of California, Santa Barbara.
+Gary D. Libecap is a senior fellow at the Hoover Institution as well as the Bren Professor of Corporate Environmental Policy, Donald R. Bren School of Environmental Science and Management and an economics professor at the University of California, Santa Barbara.
 He is also a research associate at the National Bureau of Economic Research, Cambridge, Massachusetts; a senior fellow at the Property and Environment Research Center; and a member of the Research Group on Political Institutions and Economic Policy, Harvard University.
 He previously was Anheuser Busch Professor and Professor of Economics and Law, at the University of Arizona.

 Libecap is an expert on property rights institutions—how they emerge and change and how they affect behavior and economic outcomes.
 Most of his research has focused on the problems of the common pool and how they are or are not effectively addressed.
 His current research examines the legal and regulatory transaction costs of water marketing in the semi-arid western United States.